ajithchandranr/velociraptor-ir-lab/phases/phase2-forensic-collection.md

 > will rarely be pre-configured on the target device.
 Collection
 > relies on whatever Windows has logged by default.
 Detection
 > coverage will be narrower - native logs only, no Sysmon.
->
-> In environments with Microsoft Defender for Endpoint deployed,
-> Sysmon is typically redundant - MDE provides equivalent
-> telemetry via Advanced Hunting.
-Replace Sysmon VQL queries
-> with equivalent KQL in that context.

 ---